I’ve written about purpose dozens of times. . .but I feel impressed to discuss it again. . .from a little different perspective.

 As he began to fully realize the implications of his actions. . .he knew things were going to change.

 There are times when we want change to come but we must also be willing to consider the consequences of our actions.

 Despite spending years on the backside of the desert . . . running from and making excuses to God . . .
-Moses was used to led the children of Israel through the wilderness for forty years until he delivered them to the door of the Promised Land.
+Moses was used to lead the children of Israel through the wilderness until he delivered them to the door of the Promised Land.

 Exodus 3:17-20 in the New Living Translation says:

 “I have promised to rescue you from your oppression in Egypt.
 I will lead you to a land flowing with milk and honey—the land where the Canaanites, Hittites, Amorites, Perizzites, Hivites, and Jebusites now live.”’